ska-telescope/developer.skatelescope.org/src/srcnet/services/data-management/webdav.rst

 WebDav
 ======

+WebDAV is a protocol for file management and is an integral part of scientific data management when working with Rucio.
+It offers scalable storage solutions and streamlined data access, enhancing management and supporting efficient scientific workflows within the Rucio RSE ecosystem.

-To install Rucio RSE with WebDav it is recommended to use the StormWebDav client on the CentOS flavours.
+To install your Rucio RSE with the WebDav protocol it is recommended to use the StormWebDav.

 Manual installation on Rocky Linux 9
 ------------------------------------